benallfree/gfiles/xgames.md

 - `data-game-url`: Override the URL used in share text (defaults to twitter:player meta tag URL)
 - `data-score`: Initial score (defaults to "0")

+**Important**: Always initialize `data-score` with a meaningful starting value that matches your game's scoring format.
+This ensures the share button shows the correct score before the first score update occurs.

 ## 3. Import Share Script

 Add this to your HTML file: